 • Ramadan-friendly safari schedules

-Safari timings are planned around sunset so guests can enjoy Iftar comfortably at the camp, without rushing or confusion.
+timings are planned around sunset so guests can enjoy Iftar comfortably at camp.
+Explore our evening desert safari with BBQ dinner for the most popular Ramadan-friendly package.

 • Culturally respectful experiences